The 7 Best Acupressure Mats for Back Pain and Relaxation

 Best for Deep Tissue Relief

 Bed of Nails leans into high-intensity stimulation by utilizing 8,820 precision-injected non-toxic plastic spikes.
-What sets this mat apart in our testing is the spike geometry; the nails are grouped in smaller clusters, allowing for deeper penetration into the superficial fascia.
+What distinguishes this mat after 6 weeks of daily use is the spike geometry; the nails are grouped in smaller clusters, allowing for deeper penetration into the superficial fascia.
 Measuring 28.5 by 16.5 inches, the mat incorporates a slightly thinner 100% polyurethane foam base.
 This thinness prevents the body from sinking, forcing a more rigid contact against the spikes.
 We found this specifically targeted tension in the rhomboids and trapezius muscles effectively for users with desk-bound tech neck.

 The intensity is punishing at first, and we strongly suggest limiting initial sessions to five minutes.
 The included canvas bag is a nice touch, though the mat itself cannot be machine washed.
 If standard acupressure mats no longer give you that deep, rushing sensation of blood flow, the aggressive spike clusters on the Bed of Nails will provide the necessary step-up in stimulation.